zentrocdot/wapscan/README.md

 ## Foreword

 <p align="justify">I started working on the <code>Wireless Access Point Scanner</code> in the year 2017.
 The goal was to program a simple wi-fi scanner that has the ability to address different hardware devices.
-When you are using the scanner you will be ascked which wlan device should be used.
-Then the data will be collected pretty printed in the terminal window and contiously updated.</p>
+When you are using the scanner you will be asked which wlan device should be used.
+Then the data will be collected pretty printed in the terminal window and contiously updated.
+In 2017 I wrote a bunch of scripts related to Wi-fi or WLAN.
+For one one I created script which automatically prepared a package manager for packaging a DEB package.</p>

 ## Prerequisites